ash-roof/archnite/README.md

 ### Motivation & Inspiration

-I made Archnite due to a couple of reasons.
+I made Archnite for a few reasons.
 Mainly, it was to solve a small issue I had when setting up a new Arch Linux system;
 I always found it tedious to look up package names and type out install commands.